hiepyeuh/nevron/docs/quickstart.md

 - Check logs in the console for detailed error messages
 - Verify Python version: `python --version`
 - Confirm dependencies: `pipenv graph`

+If you have any questions or need further assistance, please refer to the [FAQ](faq.md) or initiate a discussion on our [GitHub Discussions](https://github.com/axioma-ai-labs/nevron/discussions).